tig/winprint/docs/about.md

 2) I over-engineered it.
 It has a full GUI with print preview.
 Headers and Footers with *Macros*.
 A full command-line interface.
 It can syntax-highlight over 200 different programming languages.
 It's cross-platfom.
 And more.
 3) I used .NET and C#.
 Ok, this part I can defend (assuming you get past point #1 and #2): First, I know C# well and it is awesome.
 Second, no other modern language/app-framework can even SPELL "print".
 I tried both Electron and Flutter and both suck when it comes to printing.

 So, there you are.
-I present to you WinPrint 2.0.
+I present to you winprint 2.0.
 I hope you enjoy it.

 -cek (charlie@kindel.com)